wunderio/elasticsearch_helper/UPGRADE.md

 ### settings.php

-Update the settings in `settings.php` file if necessary:
+Update the configuration overrides in `settings.php` file if necessary:

 Before (Elasticsearch Helper 5.x and 6.x):